dorald/OSUtils/README.md

 OSUtils
 =======

-The open source utils class will give you the util methods that are regularly used in iOS developement
+The open source utility class that will provide all the util methods that are regularly used in iOS development.